-Unions are controversial in the U.S. – more controversial, in fact, than they are in other countries.
+Unions are controversial in the U.S. – more controversial, in fact, than they are in some other countries.
 Here in the States, some people tout unions as essential to a strong working class, while others criticize unions for putting too many restrictions on workers and employees.
 To help you get a handle on this debate, we put together a guide to some of the pros and cons of unions.
+Consider working with a financial advisor as you invest, save and plan for retirement.

 Check out our 401(k) calculator.